bata24/gef/docs/FAQ.md

 # About GEF Settings

-## I prefer the AT&T style.
+## I prefer the AT&T syntax.
-You can set the AT&T style for each session using the `set disassembly-flavor att` command.
+You can set the AT&T syntax for each session using the `set disassembly-flavor att` command.

 Alternatively, since the `set disassembly-flavor intel` command is executed in the main function of GEF, you may want to comment it out.
 However, as GEF is not optimized for AT&T syntax parsing, some commands may not function correctly.